 She can seem inconsiderate regarding the feelings of others as shown by her relatively low level of tact.
-This may be due to a number of different factors but, whatever the reasons, she may often comment in a less than tactful or diplomatic fashion.
+This may be due to a lack of understanding of a customer's needs but, whatever the reasons, she may often comment in a less than tactful or diplomatic fashion.
 Alternatively, situations that call for a direct interpersonal style are suitable for Sally.